softwaredeveloperca/navigator/README.md

 The following needed to be run on a copy of ubuntu 16.10.
 Pemissions on the public directory, the logs within the resources directory and the driver itself may need to be changed.

+This has only been added to help me repeat this process.

 ```sh
 # makes sure all your repos are up to date
 sudo apt-get update